A delicious mix of seasonal greens, beans and vegetables cooked in a signature green masala; Surti Undhiyu is addictive!

 14- Add salt, sugar and a pinch of baking soda.
 Next add eggplants and ripe banana.

-15- Next layer some shredded coconut and muthiyas.
-Add ½ cup water.
+15- Next layer some shredded coconut and muthiyas and add ½ cup water.
 Cover and cook on medium flame for 20-25 minutes; till the root vegetables are fork tender.

-16- Remove the lid, gently mix the vegetables and serve topped with cilantro and shredded coconut.
+16- Then remove the lid, gently mix the vegetables and serve topped with cilantro and shredded coconut.
 Serve in an hour or so to let the flavors blend in.

 - The muthiya and vegetables can be deep fried before adding them to the mix.
 To do so, fry them separately and set aside.
 Continue with the recipe as described.